dtcenter/METplus/docs/Contributors_Guide/testing.rst

 Unit Tests
 ----------

 Unit tests are run with pytest.
-They are found in the 'pytests' directory.
+They are found in the *pytests* directory.
 Each tool has its own subdirectory containing its test files.

 **run_pytests.sh** is a bash script that can be run to execute all of the